yqtianust/EvalDNN/README.md

 \*The first two author contribute equally.

-This project is mainly supported by $Microsoft Asia Cloud Research Software Fellow Award 2019$
+This project is mainly supported by **Microsoft Asia Cloud Research Software Fellow Award 2019**

-A video is here: the link to youtube
+A video is here: https://youtu.be/v69bNJN2bJc

 A paper to inroduce this tool is in submit and will be released soon.